How to edit your digital photos to look like film

 The 1, 2, 3 process

-When to emulate film in post, it’s best to capture Raw files that contain as much exposure information as possible, which is why your exposure parameters in step two are so important.
+When looking to emulate film in post, it’s best to capture Raw files that contain as much exposure information as possible, which is why your exposure parameters in step two are so important.
 When in doubt Stockel recommends underexposing an image rather than overexposing.

 “I don’t think there’s anything unique to shooting to emulate film that needs to be done,” Stockel says.
 “Simply exposing to the right is still the best overall way to record the data needed to get the look that one wants.”